Neurasthenia: Treatment

-Current opinion
+Modern diagnosis

-This concept remained popular well into the 20th century, eventually coming to be seen as a behavioural rather than physical condition.
-Neurasthenia has largely been abandoned as a medical diagnosis.
+This diagnosis remained popular well into the 20th century, eventually coming to be seen as a mental and behavioural rather than physical condition.
+Neurasthenia had largely been abandoned as a medical diagnosis by the 21st century, and is deprecated in the ICD-11 classification system of the World Health Organization.

-The ICD-10 system of the World Health Organization categorizes neurasthenia under "F48 – Other neurotic disorders".
-Under "F48.0 Neurasthenia", there are notable differences in characteristics of the disorder among various cultures.
-Two main overlapping forms of symptoms can be present: Increased fatigue after mental exertion can be associated with a reduction in cognitive function.
+The earlier ICD-10 system categorized neurasthenia under "F48 – Other neurotic disorders".
+Under "F48.0 Neurasthenia", the characteristics of the disorder differ among various cultures.
+Two overlapping symptoms can be present: Increased fatigue after mental exertion can be associated with a reduction in cognitive function.
 Minimal physical effort might be felt as extreme fatigue along with pain and anxiety.
 Many other symptoms of bodily discomfort may be felt with either form.
-Excluded from this disorder are: asthenia NOS (R53), burn-out (Z73.0), malaise and fatigue (R53), postviral fatigue syndrome (includes Myalgic encephalomyelitis/Chronic fatigue syndrome (ME/CFS)) (G93.3) and psychasthenia (F48.8).
+Excluded from this disorder are: asthenia NOS (R53), burn-out (Z73.0), malaise and fatigue (R53), postviral fatigue syndrome (includes myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS)) (G93.3) and psychasthenia (F48.8).

-One modern opinion of neurasthenia is that it was actually dysautonomia, an "imbalance" of the autonomic nervous system.
+One modern theory of neurasthenia is that it was actually dysautonomia, an "imbalance" of the autonomic nervous system.

 Barbara Ehrenreich, restating James's view, considered that neurasthenia was caused by the Calvinist gloom, and it was helped by the New Thought, through replacing the "puritanical 'demand for perpetual effort and self-examination to the point of self-loathing'" with a more hopeful faith.